tldr-pages/tldr/pages/linux/goaccess.md

 `tail -f {{path/to/logfile}} | goaccess -`

-- Realtime HTML output in a single file (you can even mail this):
+- Analyze a log and write it to an HTML file in real-time:

 `goaccess {{path/to/file}} --output {{path/to/file}} --real-time-html`